prashanthsp6498/wordmodeling/README.md

 ```
 ## Alternate Method:Running server using Bash script (Experimental)

-Alternatively, A bash script is written to run the flask server.
+Alternatively, A bash script is written to automate email export i.e., step 2 and to run the flask server.
 Execute this script only after **pip**  is installed.

 #### Steps to execute the bash script:

+-   `sudo apt-get install jq`(if previously not installed.)
 -   `chmod +x run.sh`
 -   `./run.sh`